 Instructions for maintenance

-- Stir the mixture weekly (microworms will naturally sit of the surface and need to be mixed to keep the culture fresh)
+- Stir the mixture weekly (microworms will naturally sit on the surface and need to be mixed to keep the culture fresh)

 - Restart the culture after one month to avoid it going bad

-- We recommend to keep at least 2 cultures going at the same time in case one goes bad
+- We recommend keeping at least 2 cultures going at the same time in case one goes bad

 Microworms are useful to feed: